 markOnly parameter, then click Invoke:

-markOnly paramater signifies whether the sweep phase of garbage collection will run or not.
+markOnly parameter signifies whether the sweep phase of garbage collection runs or not.

-When performing garbage collection in a clustered or shared data store setup (with Mongo or Segment Tar) the log might display warnings about the inability to delete certain blob IDs.
-This happens because blob IDs deleted in a previous garbage collection are incorrectly referenced again by other cluster or shared nodes which do not have information about the ID deletions.
+When performing garbage collection in a clustered or shared data store, setup (with Mongo or Segment Tar) the log might display warnings about the inability to delete certain blob IDs.
+Blob IDs deleted in a previous garbage collection are incorrectly referenced again by other cluster or shared nodes which do not have information about the ID deletions.
 As a result, when garbage collection is performed it logs a warning when it tries to delete an ID that has already been deleted in the last run.
-This behaviour does not affect performance or functionality.
+This behavior does not affect performance or functionality.

 If you are using a shared datastore setup and datastore garbage collection is disabled, running the Lucene Binary cleanup task can suddenly increase the disk space used.
-To avoid this, you need to disable BlobTracker on all author and publish instances as follows:
+Consider disabling BlobTracker on all author and publish instances by doing the following:

 blobTrackSnapshotIntervalInSecs=L"0"parameter in the

 crx-quickstart/install/org.apache.jackrabbit.oak.segment.SegmentNodeStoreService.configfile.
 This parameter requires Oak 1.12.0, 1.10.2 or later.

 With newer versions of AEM, data store garbage collection can also be run on data stores shared by more than one repository.
 To be able to run data store garbage collection on a shared data store, take the following steps: